-Interdisciplinary artist Alicia Eggert and Long Now's Executive Director Alexander Rose will be in conversation for this special evening discussion of time, art and long-term thinking.
-A limited number of in-person tickets will be available and will go on sale 2 weeks ahead of the talk.
+Interdisciplinary artist Alicia Eggert and Long Now's Executive Director Alexander Rose are in conversation for this special discussion of time, art and long-term thinking.

 Eggert's sign work uses sculpture to bring time to the foreground, embodying its passage through carefully chosen quotes.
 These words, rendered in neon and steel, cycle rhythmically through subtle text changes designed to encourage a heightened awareness of time and place in the viewer.
 In the sculpture “This Present Moment,” she uses an epigram of Stewart Brand’s from his book The Clock of The Long Now, which she first encountered while doing research in 02008.

-For more in-depth reading, see Long Now Managing Editor Ahmed Kabil's 02021 interview with Alicia Eggert and Long Now Fellow Jonathon Keats' article on Eggert's work in Forbes.
+For further reading, see Long Now Managing Editor Ahmed Kabil's 02021 interview with Alicia Eggert and Long Now Fellow Jonathon Keats' article on Eggert's work in Forbes.

 Learn about sponsorship